Mohanbir Sawhney on transforming marketing with transmedia storytelling and agility

 1. Value proposition: from product-led to content-led

-Despite traditional marketing communication often being grounded in product features, Sawhney argued that marketers needed to shift their strategies towards providing customers with useful, relevant information.
+While traditional marketing communication is often grounded in product features, Sawhney argues that marketers need to shift their strategies towards providing customers with useful, relevant information.

 “You can’t attract attention simply by talking about your products anymore.
 Ask not what you can sell, ask how you can help.”